Brownster/asterisk-ivr/README.md

 Dynamic IVR with LLM Integration

-Welcome to Dynamic IVR with LLM Integration – a fun project that marries traditional telephony with modern AI!
-This repository contains a Interactive Voice Response (IVR) system powered by Asterisk, complete with dynamic call flow state management, natural language understanding through an LLM, and robust monitoring and session management.
+Welcome to Dynamic IVR with LLM Integration – a cutting-edge project that marries traditional telephony with modern AI!
+This repository contains an Interactive Voice Response (IVR) system powered by Asterisk, complete with dynamic call flow state management, natural language understanding through an LLM, and robust monitoring and session management.

 Imagine a phone system that greets your callers by name, understands their needs, and intelligently routes calls – all while keeping you in the loop with real-time metrics.
 🚀 Features

     IVR Engine: